Baadshah-Abdul/C-code/README.md

 Projects

-1 - betting.c is a simple program which generates random number using time() and rand().
+1 - betting.c is a simple program which generates random number using time() and rand() <br>
-2 - bank.c creates, deletes, displays all and one at a time accounts.
+2 - bank.c creates, deletes, displays all and one at a time accounts<br>
-3 - working with tcp
+3 - working with tcp<br>